-Configure cache by status code · Cloudflare Cache docs
+Configure cache by status code

 Enterprise customers can set cache time-to-live (TTL) based on the response status from the origin web server.
 Cache TTL refers to the duration of a resource in the Cloudflare network before being marked as stale or discarded from cache.
 Status codes are returned by a resource’s origin.

 Setting cache TTL based on response status overrides the default cache behavior (standard caching) for static files and overrides cache instructions sent by the origin web server.
-To cache non-static assets, set a Cache Level of Cache Everything using a Page Rule.
-Setting
+To cache non-static assets, set a Cache Level of Cache Everything using a Page Rule

 no-store Cache-Control or a low TTL (using